kunalj101/python_intro_hackathon/chapter2.md

 - The colon (:) is significant and required.
 - The line after the colon must be indented.
 It is standard in Python to use four spaces for indenting.
+- - For loops iterate over a given sequence